pierre-vigier/Perl6-Math-Matrix/README.md

 Constructors
 ------------

+Methods that create a new Math::Matrix object.
+The .new is optimized for speed and uniformity - the other are there for convenience and to optimize property calculation.

 ### new( [[...],...,[...]] )

 The default constructor, takes arrays of arrays of numbers os only required parameter.
 Each second level array represents a row in the matrix.
 That is why their length has to be the same.